santiag0m/alssn-project/report.md

 ![image](https://user-images.githubusercontent.com/101331875/170305460-52a4e5fd-9aeb-46b3-902c-15433c202889.png)
 Figures 6&7: the network based on z-score (size of nodes) and participation coefficient clustering.

-Yellow and brown nodes are the within community hubs, while other nodes are nonhubs.
-The black and red nodes are "ultraperipheral" and ".
-Small nodes with all edges staying within the communities.
+Yellow and brown nodes are the within community hubs (transfer stations / complexes), while other nodes are nonhubs.
+The black and red nodes are "ultraperipheral" and "peripheral" nodes: small nodes with all edges staying within the communities.
+The green nodes are "connector" nodes, these have low z-scores but connect the different communities with each other.

+The brown nodes are the most important ones.
+These serve both a connecting roll as well as being a hub within the community.
+Interestingly, these nodes seem to be the main drivers of trafic from the Bronx (Grand Concourse) and northern Queens (Court square) to Manhattan.
+Both of these nodes seem to come together in Lexington square, one of the most central nodes in the network and also the reason for the second avenue expansion.

 ## Robustness

 # Conclusion